 The transient nature of web development means that every day, there are more and more tools being available in the market.
-You can get to know about some of the Full Stack Web Development Tools here.
+You can get to know some of the Full Stack Web Development Tools here.
 You can use the Full Stack roadmap to figure out an order to learn.

 PHP- Hypertext Preprocessor is a coding language suited for web development.
 It can be embedded into HTML.
-It is open source and general purpose.
+It is open source and for general purpose.

 HTML5- HTML5 is the fifth major version of HTML.
 It is the basic markup language of the website.
 It is a software stack solution for web pages.
-It defines the behaviour of the web pages with the markup language.
-It has Markup and API for complex web application and can now be used to build cross-platform applications.
+It defines the behaviour of web pages with the markup language.
+It has Markup and API for complex web applications and can now be used to build cross-platform applications.

-Python- It is a high level, general-purpose programming language.
+Python- Python is a high level, general-purpose programming language.
 It emphasizes code readability.
 Python supports programming paradigms like functional, procedural and object-oriented programming.
 Python resources are managed by the Python Software Foundation, a non-profit organization.

 Ruby on rails- It is an open source server-side application that runs on Ruby.
 Rails is an MVC framework and it provides default options for databases and a web service.
 It has influenced many other frameworks in various languages.